gusso/MagicMove.framerfx/README.md

+> ⚠️ Magic Move is no longer supported, you should move to [Switch](https://packages.framer.com/package/tishogeorgiev/switch).
+It's really good.

 # Design interactive animated components.
 No code.

 Magic Move 3 uses the power of Framer's [animation library](https://www.framer.com/api/animation/) to smoothly transition between variants of your design components using user-triggered events and powerful timing controls.